 Here are some questions that will help you decide what size to order:

 If you have one large oven that can accommodate two turkeys side by side and an extra oven to spare (you’re so lucky!), then you have the option of cooking two smaller birds versus one large one.
 But with two small ovens, you may not want them both to be monopolized by turkeys.

 Are your guests dark meat-eaters or white meat-eaters?

-You will get more white meat by weight from one large bird than from two smaller.
+You will get more white meat by weight from one large bird than from two smaller ones.
 Likewise, you will get more dark meat from two smaller birds than from one large one.

 How big a turkey should you buy?

 The rule of thumb is one pound of turkey per person.
-So if you are expecting 16 guests, you should order a 16 pound turkey.
 That doesn’t mean that you will have 1 pound of meat per person, though.
-Personally, I think this is only a good rule if you don’t want leftovers, if your guests are not big eaters, and/or you have a good number of dark meat eaters versus all-white meat eaters.
-Two years ago I cooked two 17-pound turkeys for 20 adults and 5 kids and I had just enough leftovers for the five of us for dinner the next day.
-Last year I cooked two 18-pound turkeys for 24 adults and 5 kids and we had the same amount of leftovers.
+Personally, I think this is only a good rule if you don’t want leftovers if your guests are not big eaters, and/or you have a good number of dark meat eaters versus all-white meat-eaters.
+Five years ago I cooked two 17-pound turkeys for 20 adults and 5 kids and I had just enough leftovers for the five of us for dinner the next day.
+Four years ago I cooked two 18-pound turkeys for 24 adults and 5 kids and we had the same amount of leftovers.
 My point is that I think 1 1/4 pounds per person is a safer bet.